Impossible Inference in Econometrics: Theory and Applications: Introduction

-We then apply our reasoning to show that many empirical studies of models with discontinuities fail to control error probabilities.
-Numerous economic analyses identify parameters of interest by relying on natural discontinuities in the distribution of variables.
+The third contribution of this paper is to point out impossible inference in microeconometric models based on discontinuities and macroeconometric models of time series.
+Numerous microeconometric analyses identify parameters of interest by relying on natural discontinuities in the distribution of variables.
 This is the case of Regression Discontinuity Designs (RDD), an extremely popular identification strategy in economics.
-In RDD, the assignment of individuals into a program changes discontinuously at a cut-off point in a variable like age or test score, as in \cite{hahn2001id} and \cite{imbens2008}.
-For example, \cite {schmieder2012} study individuals whose duration of unemployment insurance jumps with respect to age. \cite{jacob2004} look at students whose participation in summer school changes discontinuously with respect to test scores.
-Assuming all other characteristics vary smoothly at the cut-off, the effect of the summer school on future performance is captured by a discontinuous change in average performance at the cut-off.
-A fundamental assumption for identification is the \textit{ceteris paribus} effect that performance varies smoothly with test scores.
-Models with continuous effects are well-approximated by models with discontinuous effects. \cite{kamat2015} uses the TV metric to show that the current practice of tests in RDD suffers from both the first type of impossibility.
-We revisit his result using the weaker notion of convergence, and we show the second type of impossibility also holds in RDD.
-The reasoning behind this finding arises from standard proofs for Portmanteau's theorem, in which indicator functions are approximated by continuous functions.
-On a positive note, the two types of impossibility theorems vanish if we restrict the class of functions/models, as in \cite{armstrongkolesar2015} (e.g., continuous functions with bounded derivatives).
+In RDD, the assignment of individuals into a program changes discontinuously at a cutoff point in a variable such as age or test score, as for \cite{hahn2001id} and \cite{imbens2008}.
+For example, \cite{schmieder2012} study individuals whose duration of unemployment insurance jumps wrt age. \cite{jacob2004} analyze the effect of students' participation in summer school, which changes discontinuously wrt test scores.
+Assuming all other characteristics vary smoothly at the cutoff, the effect of the summer school on future performance is captured by a discontinuous change in average performance at the cutoff.
+A fundamental assumption for identification is that performance varies smoothly with test scores, after controlling for summer school.
+Models with continuous effects are well-approximated by models with discontinuous effects. \cite{kamat2015} uses the TV metric to show that the current practice of tests in RDD suffers from impossibility type A. We revisit his result using the LP metric, and we show that impossibility type B also holds in RDD.

+A Monte Carlo experiment shows that the usual implementation of Wald tests in RDD, as suggested by \cite{cattaneo2014calonico}, may have size above the desired significance level, even under sensible model restrictions.
+We rely on data-generating processes that are consistent with the empirical example of \cite{lee2008}.
+Moreover, the simulations show that the Wald test has very little power, even after artificially controlling size.
+Slope restrictions on the conditional mean functions do not correct the finite sample failure of the typical Wald test.